Regulatory, Pricing and Reimbursement Overview

 Czech legislation specifies what types of healthcare are covered by the public health insurance system and the extent of this coverage; basically, the public health insurance system fully covers preventive medical examinations, diagnosis of diseases, and treatment of diseases as specified by applicable Czech law; it also determines the drugs and medical devices that are fully or partially covered by public health insurance and the respective conditions thereof.

 In comparison with public health insurance, the share of private health insurance is rather negligible in the Czech Republic.

 11. How does the government (or public) healthcare system function with private sector healthcare?

-In the Czech Republic, the public healthcare providers provide the majority of inpatient healthcare services.
+In the Czech Republic, public healthcare providers provide the majority of inpatient healthcare services.
 They are usually profit-making or non-profit-making entities, founded by the Ministry of Health or regional authorities or municipalities.
-Outpatient clinics are usually in private ownership.
+Outpatient clinics are usually under private ownership.
 There are also a few private healthcare providers that provide inpatient healthcare services.
-Health insurance companies have agreements in place also with certain private health-care providers, so certain services provided to the patients by these providers can be fully or partially covered by the public health insurance system.
+Health insurance companies have agreements in place also with certain private healthcare providers, so certain services provided to the patients by these providers can be fully or partially covered by the public health insurance system.

 12. Are prices of drugs and devices regulated and, if so, how?

 Drug prices are regulated by a pricing regulation issued by the Ministry of Health.
 The regulation determines which drugs are subject to price regulation (e.g. drugs reimbursed under public health insurance) and sets out a general framework for price regulation.
 The maximum price for individual products that are subject to price regulation is set by a decision of the State Institute for Drug Control in administrative proceedings on the basis of the reference price calculation method using the three lowest prices in relevant EU countries.
 Information about whether a product is subject to price regulation and what the maximum price is can be found in a database of drugs maintained by the State Institute for Drug Control.